quicken/aws-meerkat/README.md

 #### Pipeline execution

+- success (Success messages are only sent on this event to avoid spamming users for a single pipeline success.)
-- failed (Messages are only sent on this event to avoid spamming users for a single pipeline failure.
+- failed (Failed messages are only sent on this event to avoid spamming users for a single pipeline failure.
 The event is NOT used to determine if the pipeline failed.)

 ## Environment Variables